Games & Quizzes

 /rəˈlāSH(ə)nˌSHip/

 way in which two or more people or things are connected.
-Romantic or loving friendships between two people.
+Ways in which people interact/live with each other.

 /ˌdisˈôrdər/

 state of confusion.
-State of confusion or a lack of organization. disrupt functioning or arrangement of.
+Illness when the body is not functioning well. disrupt functioning or arrangement of.

 /ˈneɡədiv/